 Due to the nature of contact lenses and the risk of infection and subsequent development of keratitis, they are banned.

 Glasses are allowed as there is no infection risk.
 Due to the nature of soldiering however, they are risky for your average combat trooper to wear in battle.
 They can be cracked, and impair vision by accumulating debris such as dust, blood and shrapnel amongst other things.

 Soldiers rely on having excellent eyesight, and that is probably why many go for LASIK eye surgery procedures.
 Around 160,000 service men and women have received some form of refractive surgery.
 Despite this huge number, laser eye surgery in all of its forms may come to an end.

 The Rise of Visian ICLs in the US Military

-To learn more about this new eye surgical procedure, get in touch with our clinic support team here.
+To learn more about this new eye surgical procedure, get in touch with our clinic support team at AVC.
 It is possible you may be suitable for this new treatment which does not require the use of lasers to correct your vision.